5.6 HIE and External Access Governance

 • Unusual query volumes by user, department, organization, or time period.

-• Queries for employees, public figures, family members, or patients outside normal service patterns.
+• Queries for employees, public figures, family members, or out-of-pattern patients.

-• Repeated failed patient matches, overlays, or merges tied to exchange feeds.
+• Repeated failed matches, overlays, or merges tied to exchange feeds.

 • Delayed incident notification from an exchange partner or vendor.

-On the RHIA exam, choose answers that connect interoperability with governance.
-Turning on every data feed without policy review is weak.
-Blocking all exchange when there is a valid care need is also weak.
-The stronger answer defines permitted purposes, verifies participation rules, monitors access, manages patient matching, honors applicable preferences, and escalates suspicious activity.
+Choose answers that connect interoperability with governance.
+Turning on every feed without policy review is weak; blocking all exchange when there is a valid care need is also weak — and could be information blocking.
+The stronger answer defines permitted purposes, verifies participation rules, monitors access, manages matching, honors applicable preferences and consent model, governs break-glass, and escalates suspicious activity.
+HIE is a leadership topic: the RHIA helps define data stewardship, sits on privacy and security committees, reviews exchange metrics, approves training, and reports trends to compliance.

 Test Your Knowledge